-In this module you’ll get an introduction to the study of musculoskeletal and nervous systems in the context of medical physiology and neuroscience.
+In this module you will get an introduction to the study of musculoskeletal and nervous systems in the context of medical physiology and neuroscience.
 The module will cover the normal anatomy, physiology, and cell biology of skin and connective tissue, types of muscle and bone, before moving on to discuss joint structure, biomechanics, the nervous system, and the control of locomotion.
-There is 30 hours contact time for this module through a mix of lectures, lab work, anatomy workshops, and group tutorials.
+This module is delivered through a mix of lectures, lab work, anatomy workshops, and group tutorials.

 Supply and Demand 1

 The aim of the module is to introduce you to the fundamental biomedical disciplines of haematology and biochemistry.
 The haematological content will provide a basis for understanding aspects related to diseases affecting blood.
 Basic knowledge regarding nutrition, metabolism, and digestion will allow broad understanding of the relationship between diet, production of energy and health, and appreciation of factors affecting metabolic balance and whole body homeostasis.
-You’ll have lectures, tutorials and lab-based practical sessions totalling 43 hours for this module.
+You will have lectures, tutorials and lab-based practical sessions for this module.

 Supply and Demand 2

 This module aims to provide a detailed understanding of the cardiovascular and pulmonary systems, associated pathologies and investigative techniques, to underpin further study at subsequent levels.
 Transferrable skills are also introduced at an early stage to strengthen the development of core academic skills.

 The aim of the module is to provide an introduction to the organisation, structural features and functions of the endocrine system and renal system and to describe the homeostatic role of these systems in health.
-A case-study approach exploring the biological effect of select common disorders affecting growth and development will be used to introduce a knowledge and understanding of human pathophysiology and to develop problem-solving and inquisitive skills in healthcare science.
+The content enables the exploration of the biological effect of select common disorders affecting growth and development will be used to introduce a knowledge and understanding of human pathophysiology and to develop problem-solving and inquisitive skills in healthcare science.